bugtrip/geometric-shapes/Readme.md

 # Geometric Shapes
-A C++ educational program for performing calculations of geometric shapes.
+This in an educational C++ application for performing calculations with geometric shapes.